SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/publication-policy.md

 *  '_The authors thank John Smith and the SWC Advanced Microscopy Facility for assistance with light microscopy and protocol development._'

 ## Co-authorship
-If Facility scientists should be listed as co-authors if they contributed intellectually or contributed non-routine services or techniques.
+Facility scientists should be listed as co-authors if they contributed intellectually, or contributed non-routine services or techniques.
-Routine work includes things like user training, microscope maintenance, standard histology, and simple raw data acquisition.
-Examples of non-routine work include:
+_Routine_ work includes things like user training, microscope maintenance, standard histology, and simple raw data acquisition.
+Examples of _non-routine_ work include:

 * Extensive data analysis; in particular generating figures that appear in your publication or building analysis tools to generate those figures.
 * Significant development or optimisation of protocols used in your study. e.g. Validating a new antibody does not count but spending a few weeks developing and documenting a bespoke clearing, labelling, and imaging pipeline does count.